marcinkuzminski/rhodecode/docs/api/api.rst

 create_users_group
 ------------------

-Creates new users group.
+Creates new user group.
 This command can be executed only using api_key belonging to user with admin rights